 |Doctoral Minor/Breadth Requirements||All doctoral students are required to complete a minor.
 Students pursuing an Option B (distributed) minor must take a minimum of 12 course credits.
 The coursework should form a coherent group of courses for which the graduate credit is allowed.
 The approval of the advisor and the graduate committee are required.|

 A minimum of 42 formal course credits beyond the B.S. degree.
 This includes a minimum of five courses numbered 700 of higher (excluding M E 964 Special Advanced Topics in Mechanical Engineering courses unless specifically approved).
 Four of the five 700-level courses must be taken at UW–Madison.
 A minimum of two of the 700-level courses must be taken Mechanical Engineering at UW–Madison.
 Acceptable courses for the remainder of the required 42 formal course credits (this total includes the courses taken for the PhD minor requirement) are those numbered 400 and above.
+Up to two 300-level courses in engineering, math, or the sciences can also be used towards the formal course credit requirement.
+The 300-level courses can be from Mechanical Engineering if approved by the student's advisor and the ME graduate committee.

 |M E/B M E 415||Biomechanics of Human Movement||3|